medialab/xan/README.md

 If you need to output a custom CSV dialect (e.g. using `;` delimiters), feel free to use the `xan fmt` command.

+If your CSV file has a varying number of columns per row, use the `xan fixlengths` command before piping into other commands as `xan` expects well-behaved CSV data where rows all have the same number of columns.

 Finally, even if most `xan` commands won't even need to decode the file's bytes, some might still need to.
 In this case, `xan` will expect correctly formatted UTF-8 text.
 Please use `iconv` or other utils if you need to process other encodings such as `latin1` ahead of `xan`.

 ### Working with headless CSV file